 Her response two days later:

-As I said, they, (primarily meaning Dr. Nelson), caused me serious mental health problems by causing me to question myself.
+As I said, they (primarily meaning Dr. Nelson), caused me serious mental health problems by causing me to question myself.
 To make matters worse, they stood in the way of my being able to help my daughter!
-I couldn’t help her through thte Family Court because of Dr. Nelson’s skewed opinion of me.
+I couldn’t help her through Family Court because of Dr. Nelson’s skewed opinion of me.

-Despite the human tendency to not believe/find fault, though, I do believe these blog articles will inspire you and maybe even increase your faith.
+Despite the human tendency to not believe/find fault, I do believe these blog articles will inspire you and maybe even increase your faith.
 After all, I remained inspired to write these words even after knowing that many people will not believe me or will judge me.
-The fact that I know Sri Chinmoy will help me and that it will inspire people is the reason I deciced to start this blog.
+The fact that I know Sri Chinmoy will help me and that it will inspire people is the reason I decided to start this blog.